juxt/yada/manuscript/110_routing.md

 ```

 A yada handler (created by yada's `yada` function) and a yada resource
-(created by yada's `resource` constructor function) extends bidi's
+(created by yada's `resource` constructor function) that extends bidi's
-`Matched` protocol are both able to participant in the pattern
+`Matched` protocol are both able to participate in the pattern
 matching of an incoming request's URI.

 For a more thorough introduction to bidi, see